AndrewTsai0406/Parkinson-Severity-Assessment/README.md

 This repository was created as part of the [Data-zoomcamp ML engineering course](https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master) by Andrew Tsai.
 This project has been submitted as the midterm project for the course.

-I chose this dataset because I'd been tackling a problem from Kaggle competition a while back, and I wanted to see if I could apply what I'd learned in the course to a real-world scenario and deploy models to the cloud.
+I chose this dataset because I'd been tackling a problem from Kaggle competition a while back, and I wanted to see if I could apply what I've learned in the course to a real-world scenario and deploy models to the cloud.

 ## Parkinson Severity Assessment- the problem scope